As some of you may know, every Monday I do a feature on health and fitness called “Countdown to summer”.

 On my health and well-being category, you will find a host of fitness interviews and tips.
 None of my article are targeted at dieting and quick fixes; this is about taking care of yourself and trying to be at the level of health you desire.

 Why don’t we discuss the mindset more?
-We jump to food and exercise and we leave this key opponent out.
-Here are some new ways of thinking that can help you on your health journey.
+We jump to food and exercise and we leave this key component out.
+Here are some new ways of thinking, which will help you on your health journey.

 This is what you want to do

 Stop telling yourself that you can’t eat this or you will have to stop doing that.
 Reinforce that this is a decision.
 Yes if you want, you can eat that cheesecake everyday and live on fizzy drinks – you are choosing a better option!

 You are not a failure

 Sometimes you do overindulge – and that’s ok.
 Calling yourself a failure completely cuts any chance of progression and even halts any progression that you have made.
 If you believe you are failure, how are you going to work up the motivation to believe you will succeed?

 Imagine two scenarios.
 The first: a person comes up to you and says they GUARANTEE, that if you follow their plan, you will achieve exactly what you want.
 It will be hard work and sacrifice, but at the end you will 100% be happy and capable.